 The Quality of Algorithm Ideas.
-In general, when solving programming assignments, an algorithm is first being planned, and then it is implemented in a computer program environment.
+In general, when solving programming assignments, an algorithm is first planned, and then it is implemented in a computer program environment.
 In data structure assignments, the culmination of the solution occurs before the implementation phase.
 The student must come up with several propositions for algorithms that aim to solve the problem at hand and test them using visual simulations.
-For these reasons, the phases of planning and execution that take place while solving data structures exercises occur intermittently and are mixed with one another.
-Each student raised several algorithms, from which, during the analysis stage, we selected the highest quality algorithm.
+For these reasons, the phases of planning and execution that take place while solving data structure exercises occur intermittently and are mixed with one another.
+Each student considered several algorithms, from which, during the analysis stage, they selected the highest quality algorithm.
 By highest quality algorithm, we refer to the algorithm that is closest to the solution.
 The following list includes five algorithm categories, scaled from 1 to 5, where 1 represents the highest quality algorithm.

-Divide the items between the Double-ended queues during insertion, while re-balancing the Double-ended queues.
-This is the correct solution (selected by 3 students).
+Divide the items between the double-ended queues during insertion, while re-balancing the double-ended queues.
+This is the correct solution (selected by three students).

-Divide the items between Double-ended queues during insertion, without re-balancing (selected by 3 students).
+Divide the items between double-ended queues during insertion, without re-balancing (selected by three students).

 Moving items to another structure, to support operations performed at the center of the queue.
-This algorithm is a repetition of the Starter assignment solution (selected by 3 students).
+This algorithm is a repetition of the starter assignment solution (selected by three students).

-Finding the item in the middle by using array indices (selected by 3 students).
+Finding the item in the middle by using array indices (selected by three students).